Ulster University: Belfast

 Ulster University's Belfast campus is in the city's Cathedral Quarter, which is the city's artistic and cultural centre.
-Although traditionally associated with art and home to the university's School of Art, originally inaugurated as the Belfast School of Art and Design in 1849, the campus has a range of subjects including architecture, hospitality, event management, photography and digital animation.
+Although traditionally associated with art and home to the university's School of Art, originally inaugurated as the Belfast School of Art and Design in 1849, the campus has a range of subjects including accounting, architecture, business, computing, engineering, hospitality, politics, games design, photography and digital animation.
 The award-winning Law Clinic is based at the Belfast campus, offering free legal advice on social security and employment law.

 Ulster University has been expanding and developing the Belfast campus since 2009 as part of one of Northern Ireland's largest-ever urban developments.
 The first phase of this development opened in 2015 and completion of the project was due in 2019.
 In September 2021 the first students were welcomed to the new campus.
 The fully completed campus began accepting students starting in the 2022/23 academic year.
 In 2024, 15,000 students and staff are based in the city centre.

 Coleraine

 Ulster University's Coleraine campus is on the banks of the River Bann with views to the North Coast and County Donegal hills.
 Subjects taught at Coleraine include biomedical sciences, environmental science and geography, pharmacy, psychology, the humanities, film and journalism, travel and tourism as well as teacher training.

 A major development at Coleraine was the introduction of the degree programme in biomedical sciences in 1980.
 This subject area grew and was ranked first in the UK in three successive Research Assessment Exercises (1996, 2001 and 2008).
 It also spawned the development of related subject areas including human nutrition, radiography, clinical science, optometry, podiatry, pharmacy, pharmacology and stratified medicine.

 In 2002, million was awarded under the Support Programme for University Research (SPUR) to establish the Centre for Molecular Biosciences at Coleraine.

 The Coleraine campus now hosts a number of courses which were previously held at the School of Hotel, Leisure and Tourism in Portrush.
 This Portrush site closed in 2008, with courses relocated to the Coleraine and the newly developed Belfast campuses.

 In 2009, the university launched a new Master of Pharmacy (MPharm) course at Coleraine.

-In July 2011, in cooperation with Zhejiang University of Media and Communications (ZUMC), 'The Confucius Institute at Ulster University' (CIUU) was developed.
+In July 2011, in cooperation with Zhejiang University of Media and Communications, The Confucius Institute at Ulster University was developed.
 The Confucius Institute is part of a network of 322 institutes in over 50 countries which promote and teach Chinese language and culture and facilitate cultural exchanges aimed at fostering trade links with China.

 In spring 2015, a new million teaching block was completed at the Coleraine Campus.
 Later in 2015, a new Faculty of Arts building was opened following a million investment.
 It is now home to a digital media archive, updated media facilities, including radio and television studios, and a postgraduate research centre as well as office and administration accommodation.